When you walk in the room, who shows up for Read more →

 Leadership development, done well, consists of three components:

-Training, often in a formal classroom setting, Formal training should be a small proportion of your Training, Coaching and Experience 2development process because of cost and poor transfer to the work situation.
+Training, often in a formal classroom setting, Formal training should be a small proportion of your development process because of cost and poor transfer to the work situation.

 Coaching and mentoring help transfer classroom training to the job.
 They also target the specific growth needs of the leader.
 Coaching, especially, has the greatest potential to maximize leadership influence or trigger a career turnaround.